Genesis 14 – Abram Rescues Lot and Meets Melchizedek

 ii.
 Hebrews 7:3 described Melchizedek as without father, without mother, without genealogy, having neither beginning of days nor end of life, but made like the Son of God, remains a priest continually.
 Because of this passage, some have thought Melchizedek was actually a pre-Bethlehem appearance of Jesus.

 iii.
-Others have suggested he was Seth, Noah’s son, or Job, or an angel; or even some have fancifully speculated Melchizedek was an outer-space visitor, an “unfallen Adam” from another planet, sent to observe the progress of God’s work of redemption for this fallen race.
+Others have suggested he was Shem, Noah’s son, or Job, or an angel; or even some have fancifully speculated Melchizedek was an outer-space visitor, an “unfallen Adam” from another planet, sent to observe the progress of God’s work of redemption for this fallen race.
 These suggestions are bizarre and have no Biblical foundation.

 iv.
 “The question cannot be said to be settled completely… otherwise, the identity of Melchizedek would have been agreed on by Bible scholars long ago” (Morris).
 We can say with confidence that if Melchizedek was not an appearance of Jesus Himself, at the very least he is a remarkable type or picture of Jesus.